entelect/spring-incubator/README.md

 Check the ```SecurityConfig.java``` classes for credentials.

 ## Some notes
 * Always <b>build</b> your project before pushing.
-There is no build server to check whether your code works
+There is no build server to check whether your code works (test commit)